Associate Professor of Art History

 Erin Pauwels, PhD

-Erin Pauwels is an historian of American art and visual culture with special interest in photography, media theory and ecocriticism.
-Her research explores portraiture and identity formation, celebrity culture, and intersections between theater and the visual arts.
+Erin Pauwels is an historian of modern and contemporary art in the Americas with special interest in photography, Indigenous Studies, and ecocritical approaches to visual culture.
+Her research explores the politics of portraiture and placemaking, technologies of image dissemination, and intersections between theater and the visual arts.

-Pauwels has received grants and fellowships in support of her research from the Smithsonian American Art Museum, the National Portrait Gallery, the Henry Luce Foundation, the American Council of Learned Societies, the Wyeth Foundation for American Art, the Terra Foundation for American Art, the Houghton Library of Harvard University, the Harry Ransom Center, and the Huntington Library.
-She was awarded a Jay and Deborah Last Research Fellowship in American Visual Culture from the American Antiquarian Society, and was Postdoctoral Research Fellow at the Winterthur Museum, Garden, and Library.
-Pauwels is an elected member of the Print Council of America.
+Pauwels’s research has earned support from prominent funding institutions including the Terra Foundation for American Art, the Smithsonian American Art Museum and National Portrait Gallery, the Henry Luce Foundation, the American Council of Learned Societies, Wyeth Foundation for American Art, Houghton Library of Harvard University, Harry Ransom Center, Huntington Library, American Antiquarian Society, and the Winterthur Museum, Garden, and Library.
+Pauwels is a proud member of the Association of Historians of American Art, the Photography Network, and recently was elected to the Print Council of America.

-PhD, Art History and American Studies, Indiana University, 2015
+PhD, Art History and American Studies, Indiana University

-MA, Humanities and Social Thought, New York University, 2008
+MA, Humanities and Social Thought, New York University

 Selected Works